andreas-prouza/ibm-i-build/docs/pages/integration_in_your_ide.md

 I did this job by using WSL (Windows Subsystem for Linux).

 1. Open the "Turn Windows features on or off"

 2. Choose "Windows Subsystem for Linux" and select "OK"

     ![build-command](../assets/windows-features.png)

+3. Enable Virtual Machine feature

+     ```dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart```

+4. Reboot your PC

-3. Open the Microsoft Store and search for "Linux Ubuntu" and install it
+5. Open the Microsoft Store and search for "Linux Ubuntu" and install it

     ![build-command](../assets/install-ubuntu.png)

-4. After installing the Linux distribution "Launch" it.
+6. After installing the Linux distribution "Launch" it.

    The first time you may will be asked to set up a user/password for this environment.